 Our Service has a zero tolerance to child abuse, and we are committed to the safety, participation and empowerment of all children.
 We ensure all staff, educators, volunteers and students have undertaken current child protection awareness training and understand their obligations as mandatory reporters and adherence to child protection law [Reg.84].
 We promote diversity and tolerance and aim to form equitable and positive relationships with children.
-We ensure children and young people participate in decisions affecting them and listen and respect their suggestions and ideas.
-We respond to any concerns, disclosures, allegations or suspicions of harm by reporting to the relevant authorities.
+We ensure children participate in decisions affecting them and listen and respect their suggestions and ideas.
+We respond to any concerns, disclosures, allegations or suspicions of harm.